Ryan-Martin22/ironclad-jewellery/README.md

 To test the order history, I checked whether the orders that were placed to test the profile information had been saved to the profile, and the information contained in the order matched what was placed in the bag and checked out.
 All orders made were listed with a link to the Order Confirmation page.

 To test that accounts cannot be created with the same email address I attempted to create an account for an email that already exists.
 An error message occurred after I clicked submit, ensuring I was unable to create the duplicate account

+### 14. As a shopper, I want to be able to be able to recover my password so that I can recover my account access.

+This was tested by clicking the 'Forgot Password' link at the bottom of the login page.
+The user then receives a link via email, therefore I tested this with an existing email to ensure the link was received.

+There is a wait for the password reset link to be sent but when it comes through, the user is taken to a page where they reset the password by entering it twice.
+After the new password has been entered, the user is re-directed to a confirmation page with a bootstrap toast displaying a success message.
+If the passwords do not match then an error message notifies the user so they can try again.

+Once reset, the user must then re-login with the new password, which was tested to confirm the password change and that the correct user is now logged in.

+### 15. As a shopper, I want to be able to be able to receive a registration confirmation email so that I can confirm registration.

+This was tested by registering for an account.
+To complete registration, the user must receive an email with a link that confirms their email address.
+This was tested with an outlook email address that was created for testing.
+The email was received and the account was confirmed via the link.

+### 16. As a shopper, I want to be able to be able to sign up for emails so that I can be notified of new releases, deals, and upcoming sales.

+Contained in the footer, the user can subscribe by entering their email and clicking submit.
+If there is an error with the email, an error message appears underneath the email box.
+If successful then there is a success message instead.

+The subscription was tested by using a test email to subscribe and logging into Mailchimp and checking the contacts.
+Once confirmed the contact was there I scrolled across to see if they were subscribed.
+From here I also tested unsubscribing a user to ensure it is possible if a request came in.